- What are the goals of FAA’s Flight Service NAS Efficient Streamlined Services (FSNESS)?

 - Search & Rescue - Enhanced Search and Rescue (ESAR) services are available through personal GPS satellite position monitoring.
 ESAR incorporates GPS technology into the SAR procedures for VFR flights and adopts automatic closure reminders for increased safety.

-- Telephone Information Briefing System (TIBS) - TIBS will be discontinued on September 13, 2018.
+- Telephone Information Briefing System (TIBS) - TIBS was discontinued on September 13, 2018.

 How can pilots improve the safety of flight decision-making with technology?